lamblabo/node-lemmatizer/README.md

 ## Usage

-You can use `Lemmatizer.lemmas` or `Lemmatizer.only_lemmas` methods like the follwoing sample in your JavaScript code.
+You can use `Lemmatizer.lemmas` or `Lemmatizer.only_lemmas` methods like the following sample in your JavaScript code.

 ```javascript
 // initialize Lemmatizer.